tomasherceg/dotvvm-docs/Pages/control-development-binding-extension-parameters.md

 * `type` - Type of the parameter.
 If you'd do the `_index` parameter it would be `System.Int32`, the `_page` is of type `BindingPageInfo`.
 You can, of course, create a new type that will be used specifically for this purpose.
 * `inherit` - When the extension parameter is introduced in a specific data context (like the `_index` that is only present in Repeater-like controls), this parameter controls if the parameter will also be valid in child data contexts.
 * `GetServerEquivalent(Expression controlParameter)` - When the binding is compiled to be used in .NET code, this method is invoked to get an expression that returns the value of the parameter.
 You can use a reference to the current control in the code.
-* `GetJsTranslation(JsExpression dataContext)` - This get's the expression that can be used in the translated Javascript expressions.
+* `GetJsTranslation(JsExpression dataContext)` - This gets the expression that can be used in the translated Javascript expressions.
 Here, you can use a reference to the knockout context to compute the value.

 For example, you may know the [`@import` directive](/Pages/advanced-ioc-di-container.md) - it basically introduces a new extension parameter that represents a service imported from `IServiceProvider`.
-Let's have a look at how could we implement it.
+Let's have a look at how we could implement it.
 First, we will need class inheriting from `BindingExtensionParameter`:

 ```csharp
 public class InjectedServiceExtensionParameter : BindingExtensionParameter